 Location: Barren Island, Andaman and Nicobar Islands

-6. Take a walk by the Marina Park
+6. Marina Park

 Renowned as the necklace of the Andaman Islands, Marina Park is a great place to visit in Andaman in September.
 The calm atmosphere here makes it an ideal spot for spending a peaceful evening with your loved ones.
 Just make sure you visit either too early in the morning or late in the evening so that you can enjoy some privacy as well.